MineInAbyss/Keepup/README.md

 Usage: keepup [OPTIONS] INPUT DOWNLOADPATH DEST

 Options:
-  --json-path TEXT          JsonPath to the root value to keep --file-type [json|hocon]  Type of file for the input stream --ignore-similar          Don't create symlinks for files with matching
+  --json-path TEXT                 JsonPath to the root value to keep --file-type [json|hocon]         Type of file for the input stream --ignore-similar                 Don't create symlinks for files with
+                                   matching characters before the first number --override-github-release [NONE|LATEST_RELEASE|LATEST]
+                                   Force downloading the latest version of
+                                   files from GitHub
+  --cache-expiration-time VALUE
+  --github-auth-token TEXT         Used to access private repos or get a
+                                   higher rate limit
-                            characters before the first number -h, --help                Show this message and exit
+  -h, --help                       Show this message and exit

 Arguments:
   INPUT         Path to the file
   DOWNLOADPATH  Path to download files to
   DEST
 ```

 ### Config